 We are fortunate to enjoy an excellent working relationship with the Springfield Police and Fire Divisions as well as other surrounding law enforcement agencies.
-In fact, we share a radio frequency with them, and we employ City officers to work special duty.
 We maintain regular communications with SPD investigative officers, and we regularly collaborate in training programs.
 Because of our ongoing collaboration, the local emergency response agencies know our officers, our campus and our buildings.
 This enables us to immediately deploy all available resources in the event of a crisis.
 It also ensures timely sharing of important information to help solve active cases that are of concern to the university and, even more importantly, helps to prevent criminal activity.